Baby girl sitting on the floor playing with colourful toys

 A good play gym earns its floor space.
 For a few months it becomes the centre of your baby's world, the place where they first bat at a dangling toy, push up during tummy time, and discover that kicking makes something happen.
 The right one keeps them engaged long enough for you to drink a still-warm cup of tea.
 The wrong one gathers dust by week three.

-We looked at the play gyms that UK parents keep adding to their BubsNest registries, cross-referenced real parent feedback, and narrowed the field to four that genuinely earn a recommendation.
-They span from a premium Montessori-inspired pick at around the price of a nice dinner out, right down to a phone-connected piano mat for under thirty pounds.
+We looked at the play gyms that UK parents keep adding to their BubsNest registries, cross-referenced real parent feedback, and narrowed the field to five that genuinely earn a recommendation.
+They span from a premium Montessori-inspired pick at £140 right down to a no-frills padded gym for under £25.
 Every gym here is in stock, available through a UK retailer, and has been road-tested by real families.

 There is no single best play gym, only the best one for your baby, your home, and your budget.
 Here is how they stack up.